fabriziosalmi/alma/docs/TOOLS_API.md

 # Enhanced Function Calling Tools API

-AI-CDN now includes a comprehensive set of **13 intelligent tools** that can be called by the LLM to perform infrastructure operations.
+ALMA now includes a comprehensive set of **13 intelligent tools** that can be called by the LLM to perform infrastructure operations.
 This dramatically expands the capabilities beyond simple blueprint generation.

 ## Overview